fowlay/gerke-decoder/README.md

 ### Gaussian sigma

 To further reduce signal fluctuations a Gaussian average of samples is taken.
-A sigma value of about 0.25 TU is used by default.
-To specify a non-default sigma value, add
+A sigma value of about 0.18 TU is used by default.
+To specify a non-default sigma value, use

     -s 0.35

-### Decoding method

-Three different decoding methods are provided:

-1: Tone/silence crossings based: Dots and dashes are recognized as the signal amplitude raises above and falls below a threshold level.
-The level is adjustable with the -u option.

-2: Pattern matching: The signal is multiplied with a rectangular wave function representing a character.
-The product is integrated over the extent of the character and the best matching character is chosen.
-The beginning and end of a character is still based on tone/silence crossings.

-3: Dips based: The extent of a character is determined from level crossings, as in method 1.
-Within the character a search is made for dips, by matching against a negative gaussian function with a width of about 1 TU.
-Dashes and dots are then identified from the positions of the dips.

-4: Least-squares fitted line segments: Dashes are recognized by least-squares fitting a straight line to dash-length time intervals.
-Dots are then recognized by trying dot-length time intervals that don't clash with the dashes.
-This decoding method is experimental as of now.

-The dips based method is enabled by default.
-Another method can be requested with the -D option.

 ### Threshold level

 The threshold between tone and silence is determined automatically.
-The threshold level will be proportional to the signal level, so modest fading will not be an issue.
+The threshold level will follow the signal level, so modest fading will not be an issue.

 In noisy conditions some improvement may be obtained by setting the